6 Null Hypothesis Significant Testing

 Null hypothesis significance testing (NHST) is a controversial approach to testing hypotheses.
-It is the more employed approach in psychological science.
+It is a commonly-used approach in psychological science.

 Simply, NHST begins with an assumption, a hypothesis, about some effect in a population.
-Data is collected that is believes to be representative of that population.
-Should the data not align with the null hypothesis, it is taken as evidence against the null hypothesis.
+Data is collected that is believed to be representative of that population (see previous chapter on Samples and Populations).
+Should the data not align with the null hypothesis, it is taken as evidence against it.

-There are several concepts related to NHST and misconceptions that need to be addressed to facilitate your research.
+There are several concepts related to NHST and its misconceptions that need to be addressed to facilitate your understanding and research.

 Prior to exploring p-values, let’s ensure you have a basic understanding of probability notation.
-First, the notation:
+I recommend you review the chapter on probability first.
+Back to the notation…:

 \(p(x)\) which would indicate the probability of \(x\).

 For example, the probability of flipping a coin and getting a heads, \(p(heads)=.5\).
 This indicates a 50% probability of getting a heads.
 Probability ranges from 0 (no chance), to 1 (guarantee).
-For example, the probability that you, the person reading this, is in Grenfell’s PSYC 3950 class is high.
-Thus, my best guess right now is that \(p(3950student)>.95\).
-Hypothetically, if I could survey everyone who has read this sentence, I would expect 19 out of 20 of them to be in PSYC 3950.
+For example, the probability that you, the person reading this, is a Grenfell student is high.
+Thus, my best guess right now is that \(p(3950student)=.95\).
+Hypothetically, if I could survey everyone who has read this sentence, I would expect 19 out of 20 of them to be a Grenfell student.
 I would expect one of them not to be (e.g., someone randomly stumbled on this page…lucky you!).

 \(p(x|y)\) which would indicate the probability of \(x\), given \(y\).